monika-mak/AI-Heroes-PP4/README.md

 ## Design

-The look of this website was based loosely around The Code Institute's 'Codestar' wlakthorguh project as well as [EatME](https://eatme-production.up.railway.app/)  Project that cought my attention due to it's classy and clean looking style, felt very inspired.
+The look of this website was based loosely around The Code Institute's 'Codestar' wlakthorguh project as well as [EatME](https://eatme-production.up.railway.app/), project that cought my attention due to it's classy and clean looking style, felt very inspired.

 ### Colour Scheme

 - # *PLACEHOLDER*

 ### Typography
-- I had used Audiowide as a main font due to its reto style that will match perfectly with AI and technology concept.
+- The **Audiowide** font is used as the primary typeface, chosen for its retro style that complements the futuristic and technological concept of AI Heroes.
+It gives the site a unique personality while remaining readable and visually appealing

 ### Imagery

-- The main Image is a matrix-style blue background aith an robot superhero flying across to represent an futuristic feel combined with AI.
-There will be also other robot images to emphesise the feel of the Blog as well as relevant subject, eg. leaderboard robot holdinga trophy  highlighting hierarhy.
+- The **main image** features a matrix-style blue background with a superhero robot flying across, representing the fusion of futuristic ideas and AI technology.

+- **Illustrative Elements**:
+  Additional robot-themed images are used throughout the site to emphasize the blog's core theme.
+For example:
+  - A robot holding a trophy symbolizes the leaderboard and the ranking of AI tools, highlighting hierarchy and competition.
+  - Futuristic visuals and icons help maintain consistency with the blog's modern AI narrative.

+These design choices work together to immerse visitors in the world of AI while keeping the interface clean and engaging.

 ### Wireframes
 - # *PLACEHOLDER*